tonisun/menu/README.md

 ### 0. Clairvoyance about the Project ```Menu-Mudra```

-* Each table has a chip programmed to say "I am table number ???".
+* Each table has a chip programmed to say "I am table number xxx".
 * Each table has a built-in tablet or the customer uses his own smart phone to set the orders.
-* Every customer at birth gets bio chips in their fingertips.
+* Every customer at birth gets bio chips in their fingertips (distal phalanx), fingermiddle (middle phalanx) and fingerroot (proximal phalanx)...
-* The thumb chip can communicate with the other four finger chips and use (start) different services by contact.
+* The thumb chip can communicate with the other four finger chips and use (or start) different services by contact.
 * Both hands can also be joined together in different 399 mudras.
 * The services can be extended over the whole body points
 ![Hand surface anatomy](https://cdn.vectorstock.com/i/1000x1000/55/32/hand-surface-anatomy-vector-4125532.webp)